 Remind yourself that hair loss after pregnancy is normal, and don’t let it distress you!
 Keep yourself strong and healthy while taking care of your hair at the same time with an effective shampoo for hair loss in the Philippines.

 More Tips for Moms Dealing with Postpartum Hair Loss

 When you’re experiencing postpartum hair fall, it’s important that you stay calm and don’t panic.
 Seeing clumps of hair in your brush is normal.
-Always remember that the hair loss is not “real,” because your hormones and estrogen levels are in the process of regulating itself.
+Always remember that hair loss is not “real,” because your hormones and estrogen levels are in the process of regulating themselves.
 The hair fall is temporary and by your child’s first birthday, your hair will have fully grown back.
 However, if the shedding is bothersome, here’s some advice from dermatologists.

 - Inspect the label of any shampoo you’re using and check for harmful chemicals.
-PEGs or polyethylene glycol serve as thickening agents in hair products, and can be contaminated with harmful chemicals such as highly volatile carcinogens.
+PEGs or polyethylene glycol serve as thickening agents in hair products and can be contaminated with harmful chemicals such as highly volatile carcinogens.
 This can only lead to damaged and unhealthy hair over time.